 There’s a long tradition of hiking & mountain walking in Slovakia.
 Trekking in the High Tatras, the only alpine mountains in Eastern Europe, makes you walk through lakes and waterfalls, exploring valleys and peaks of great beauty.

 The Czech Republic is the perfect spot for a refreshing historical and cultural immersion.
 The country’s intangible cultural heritage is extremely rich, being made of ancient traditions, cultural events, plus a taste of the local gastronomy.

 Take part in the revitalization of rural Latvian traditions, and discover its organic lifestyle by staying on a WWOOF farm.
 The deal is simple: free food, accommodation, and ecological inspiration, in return for volunteer help.

 Extra: Other Summer Vacation Ideas & Things to Do

 Go into the wild: hike the Carpathian Mountains or visit Swedish Lapland.

-Join a volunteering project in Iceland: SEEDS short-term workcamps.
+Join a volunteering project in Iceland with SEEDS short-term workcamps.

 Travel by train in the Balkans: take a scenic ride on Šargan 8 or Mocanita.

-Walk through centuries of history: hiking from Prague to Beroun.
+Walk through centuries of history between Prague and Beroun.